marlonecobos/kuenm2/README.md

 The **kuenm2** R package implements multiple tools to help with the development of detailed ecological niche models using distinct algorithms.
 Pre-modeling analyses and explorations can be done to prepare data.
-Model calibration (model selection) can be done by creating and testing several candidate models.
-Handy options for producing final models with transfers, and evaluating such models are included.
+Model calibration (model selection) is done by training and testing several candidate models.
+Handy options for producing final models with transfers are included.
 Other tools to assess extrapolation risks and variability in model transfers are also available.

 <br>